initializeSparseMatrixFromHdf5.js

 * For browsers, the file should have been saved to the virtual filesystem.

-* @param {string} name - Name of the dataset inside the file.
+* @param {string} name Name of the HDF5 group containing the matrix.

-* @param {number} numberOfRows - Number of rows in the matrix.
+* @param {number} numberOfRows - Number of rows in the sparse matrix.

-* @param {number} numberOfColumns - Number of columns in the matrix.
+* @param {number} numberOfColumns - Number of columns in the sparse matrix.

-* @param {boolean} byColumn - Whether the matrix is in the compressed sparse column (CSC) format.
+* @param {boolean} byRow - Whether the matrix is in the compressed sparse row format.

 * @param {object} [options={}] - Optional parameters.